Aquazus/GeoRestrictions/README.md

 - Place the dat file in your root folder (next to SCPSL.exe)
 ### Configuration guide
 - First, you need to set the "georestrictions_mode" on either whitelist or blacklist, here's an explanation:
-**Whitelist:** All servers are blocked by default and you choose a list of authorized countries.
+**Whitelist:** All countries are blocked by default and you choose a list of authorized countries.
-**Blacklist:** All servers are allowed by default and you choose a list of denied countries.
+**Blacklist:** All countries are allowed by default and you choose a list of denied countries.
 - And then, you have to input your country codes into the "georestrictions_country_codes" config setting.
 The format for country codes is the [Country Code ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Current_codes) one.
 Example: US,UK,AU
 - You can customise the kick message with the "georestrictions_kick_message" setting.
 - You can put a list of SteamIDs that can bypass the check into the "georestrictions_bypass" setting (useful for whitelisting specific players on the filter).
 Example: id1,id2,id3